musselh8r/AIS/README.md

 ### Note on src/gee_funs.py
   In the current state, gee_funs will not work because we have not refactored the code to account for global variable usage.
 Stay tuned
+  UPDATE: gee functions DO work, because we are boss